freshlysqueezedgames/hermes/README.md

 const myReducer : MyReducer = new MyReducer

 const store : Hermes = new Hermes({
-  paths : {
-    'my/path' : true // This path requires a request to the server }
   reducers : {
     'my/path' : myReducer
+  },
+  remote : {
+    paths : [
+      'my/path'
+    ],
+    request: (path : string, action : Hermes.Action, state : Object, resolve : Function) => {
+      // send some request
+      ... // get a payload of data from a remote source

+      resolve(payload) // send that data to hermes as part of the action.
+    }
   }
 })